-Oracle will evaluate and respond to any event when Oracle suspects that Oracle-managed customer data has been improperly handled or accessed.
-Oracle’s Information Security Incident Reporting and Response Policy defines requirements for reporting and responding to events and incidents.
-This policy authorizes the Global Information Security (GIS) organization to provide overall direction for incident prevention, identification, investigation, and resolution within Oracle’s Lines of Business (LoBs).
+Oracle’s Information Security Incident Reporting and Response Policy defines requirements for reporting and responding to security events and incidents.
+This policy authorizes the Global Information Security organization to provide overall direction for security event and incident preparation, detection, investigation, and resolution within Oracle’s Lines of Business.

 Please refer to “How to report security vulnerabilities to Oracle” to find out how to report a security vulnerability to Oracle.